Fast pseudorandom quantum state generators via inflationary quantum gates: Results

 \subsection{Existence of two-qudit inflationary gates for $q\ge 3$}

 An important conclusion of this paper, which suggests a circuit design for realizing fast and thorough quantum scramblers, is that it is always possible to construct inflationary 2-qudit Clifford unitaries which transform all single-site generalized Pauli operators (weight-$1$ generalized Pauli strings) into weight-$2$ generalized Pauli strings.
-The proof of this result is given in the Methods Sec.~\ref{sec:appendix-2-qudit} for a subset of unitaries in $U(q^2)$ for which the local Hilbert-space dimension $d\geq3$ and $d$ prime.
+The proof of this result is given in the `Two-qudit Inflationary Clifford Gates' discussion of the Methods section for a subset of unitaries in $U(q^2)$ for which the local Hilbert-space dimension $d\geq3$ and $d$ prime.

-Padding such a 2-qudit Clifford gate with 1-qudit rotations at inputs and outputs, as depicted in Fig.~\ref{fig:inflationary-gate}, leads to special inflationary quantum (IQ) gates, to which we already referred in Secs.~\ref{sec:intro} and ~\ref{sec:contributions}.
-Because of their inflationary property, the 2-qudit Clifford gates obtained in Sec.~\ref{sec:appendix-2-qudit} are necessarily entangling.
+Padding such a 2-qudit Clifford gate with 1-qudit rotations at inputs and outputs, as depicted in Fig.~\ref{fig:inflationary-gate}, leads to special inflationary quantum (IQ) gates, to which we already referred in the introduction and in the `Our Contributions' section above.
+Because of their inflationary property, the 2-qudit Clifford gates discussed discussed in this section are necessarily entangling.
 These 2-qudit Clifford gates also form a finite group, which includes the identity gate, and therefore one can write single qudit unitaries as products of IQ gates.
 As demonstrated in Ref.~\cite{brylinski2001universal}, an entangling 2-qudit gate and arbitrary single qudit rotations are the two ingredients required for the universality of a gate set.
 Therefore, the 2-qudit IQ gates in Fig.~\ref{fig:inflationary-gate} form a universal set for quantum computation.